ryouchinsa/ryouchinsa.github.io/yolo26_classification/README.md

 Have questions?
 Send an email to support@rectlabel.com.

-# How to Train a YOLO26 Object Detection Model with Custom Data
+# How to Train a YOLO26 Classification Model with Custom Data

-We will show you how to train a [YOLO26](https://github.com/ultralytics/ultralytics) detection model with your images and annotations and export to a Core ML model which can be used for auto labeling on RectLabel.
+We will show you how to train a [YOLO26](https://github.com/ultralytics/ultralytics) classification model with your images and annotations and export to a Core ML model which can be used for auto labeling on RectLabel.

-We recommend working through this blog post side-by-side with the [YOLO26 Object Detection Colab notebook](https://colab.research.google.com/github/ryouchinsa/Rectlabel-support/blob/master/notebooks/train_yolo26_object_detection_on_custom_dataset.ipynb
+We recommend working through this blog post side-by-side with the [YOLO26 Object Detection Colab notebook](https://colab.research.google.com/github/ryouchinsa/Rectlabel-support/blob/master/notebooks/train_yolo26_classification_on_custom_dataset.ipynb
 ).

 Install YOLO26.